-Bond proceeds will reimburse funds for 21 projects made under the PPRF program.
+Bond proceeds will reimburse funds for 20 projects made under the PPRF program.
 Payment of debt service is secured through the trust estate, which includes payments under borrower loan agreements, and the authority's 75% portion of statewide governmental gross receipts tax (GGRT) collections.
+The bonds are also secured by a debt service reserve fund.
 The subordinate-lien bonds have a subordinate pledge of the trust estate revenues, plus specific borrower loan payments related to the subordinate-lien bonds.